rte-france/wattelse/wattelse/api/rag_orchestrator/README.md

 # RAG Orchastrator API

 This API is used in the RAG application.
-It provides a simple interface to handle multiple instances of `RAGBackend()`, see [rag_backend.py](../chatbot/backend/rag_backend.py).
-Multiple instances of `RAGBackend()` or needed to cleanly separate the different groups of users in the RAG application: each group of user should have access to its collection of document only.
+It provides a simple interface to handle multiple instances of `RAGBackend()`, see [rag_backend.py](../../chatbot/backend/rag_backend.py).
+Multiple instances of `RAGBackend()` are needed to cleanly separate the different groups of users in the RAG application: each group of users should have access to its collection of documents only.

 ## How to use